A practical guide to running effective design critiques

 “Let’s remember now that Alice is looking for feedback on the overall flow before user testing, not detailed visual feedback right now.”

-- Suggest not-relevant discussions be into a parking lot
+- Suggest moving not-relevant discussions to the parking lot

 - Keep an eye on time